805.35 Acceptance of Electronic Signatures and Records

 Acceptance, Use and Issuance of Electronic Records and Signatures:

-The ACSD shall ensure that all electronic records and signatures are capable of being accurately reproduced for later reference and retained until such time as all legally mandated retention requirements are satisfied.
+The ACSD will ensure that all electronic records and signatures are capable of being accurately reproduced for later reference and retained until such time as all legally mandated retention requirements are satisfied.

-The ACSD shall maintain an actual signature of any individual authorized to provide an electronic signature in connection with District business.
+The ACSD will maintain an actual signature of any individual authorized to provide an electronic signature in connection with District business.

-The ACSD may receive and accept as original, electronic records and signatures so long as the communication, on its face, appears to be authentic.
+The ACSD will receive and accept as original, electronic records and signatures so long as the communication, on its face, appears to be authentic.

 Adopted: December 21, 2015